randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

    We can repeat the same steps for Bidder B's sealed bid.

-3. **Convert Decrypted Value from Wei to Ether**:
+3. **Convert decrypted value from Wei to Ether**:
    If we convert the decrypted value from wei to ether, we should get 0.3 ether which we encrypted as wei earlier for Bidder A in Step 4.
    ```bash
    cast from-wei 300000000000000000
    ```
    We can repeat the decryption steps for Bidder B and confirm the decrypted amount.

-4. **Reveal Bid Amounts on-chain with Auctioneer Key**:
+4. **Reveal bid amounts on-chain with auctioneer as transaction signer**:
-   Now the auctioneer can reveal the bid amounts in the smart contract and with the decryption keys, anyone can verify the revealed amounts are correct with the decryption keys which have only been made available after the auction ending block number.
+   Now the auctioneer can reveal the bid amounts in the smart contract and with the decryption keys, and anyone can verify that the revealed amounts are correct with the decryption keys which are now on-chain and have only been made available to the auction smart contract after the auction ending block number.

    Reveal bid amounts -
    - For **Bidder A**: